Main Site Navigation

 Sexual harassment: Unwelcome or offensive behavior between individuals because of gender where there is a pastoral, employment, mentoring, fiduciary, counseling, or peer relationship.
 Such behavior includes but is not limited to sexually oriented humor or language, questions or comments—unrelated to a professional relationship—about sexual behavior or preference, undesired physical contact, inappropriate comments about physical appearance, or repeated requests for social engagements that create an intimidating, hostile, demeaning or offensive environment defined by the professional relationship.

-Sexual misconduct: Conduct that includes child sexual abuse or the sexual abuse of a minor, sexual exploitation, or sexual harassment.
+Sexual misconduct: Conduct that includes child sexual abuse, sexual exploitation, child pornography, sexual boundary violations, or sexual harassment.

 Substantiated: An allegation of sexual misconduct is said to be substantiated, or established, when: